Professor of Zoology

 Summary of research

-My research examines the morphology of amphibian metamorphosis from an evolutionary perspective.
+My research focuses on the evolution, ecology and developmental morphology of amphibians.
 I am particularly interested in the origins and diversification of the metamorphic patterns seen in living amphibians.
-My past work has examined metamorphosis of the skull, but currently I am examining metamorphic changes in the olfactory system, at the gross morphological, histological, and molecular levels.
+Past work examined metamorphosis of the skull, but currently I am examining metamorphic changes in the olfactory system, at the gross morphological, histological, and molecular levels.
+My graduate students have worked on a wide variety of topics relating to amphibians, including morphology, population studies, environmental control of neoteny, and chytrid fungal disease.
 I am also interested in the history, philosophy, and theory of biology, especially evolutionary biology.
-My graduate students have worked on a wide variety of topics relating to amphibians, including morphology, population studies, environmental control of neoteny, and chytrid fungal disease.

 - Reiss, J.O.
 (2007) Relative fitness, teleology, and the adaptive landscape.
 Evolutionary Biology 34: 4-27.